WWM-EMRAN/AWS_Udacity_AIML_Scholarship_Program/README.md

 # AWS AI & ML Scholarship
-### Scholarship of Udacity nanodegree for: Phase 1 and Phase 2
+### Scholarship (Phase 1 and Phase 2) for 2 Udacity nanodegrees and AWS AI/ML Scholarship Mentoring Program

-### AWS AI & ML Scholarship (Scholarship 1)
+### AWS AI & ML Scholarship 1 (Phase 1)

 AWS AI & ML Scholarship (Scholarship 1) recipient for the nanodegree "AI Programming with Python" offered by Udacity (winter cohort 2023).
 AWS has offered the scholarship as part of successfully competing in the "AWS Deep Racer" challenge.
 Annually, 2,000 student candidates are offered this scholarship worth $4,000 USD to complete the nanodegree.
 The nanodegree involves developing Python programming, Deep Learning (DL) concepts, and applications.
 The Pytorch package has been used in image classification using the transformer and custom DL models.

-### AWS AI & ML Scholarship 2
+### AWS AI & ML Scholarship 2 (Phase 2)

-AWS AI & ML Scholarship 2 (scholarship 2) recipient for the nanodegree "Machine Learning Fundamentals" offered by Udacity (2024).
+AWS AI & ML Scholarship 2 (Scholarship 2) recipient for the nanodegree "AWS Machine Learning Fundamentals" offered by Udacity (2024).
 AWS has offered the scholarship as part of completing the previous nanodegree ("AI Programming with Python") successfully provided under AWS AI & ML Scholarship 1.
 The top 500 participants from the previous nanodegree are selected for this scholarship (scholarship 2) to complete another nanodegree worth more than $4,000 USD to complete the nanodegree.

+### AWS AI & ML Scholarship Mentoring Program

+This mentorship program has been offered for a year, as part of AWS AI/ML Scholarship 2 (Phase 2).
+A dedicated mentor from the AWS team has been assigned to have a 1-to-1 monthly meeting to help the student push forward to an AI/ML career.
+It includes guidelines for AWS certification and a free certification (practitioner) exam opportunity.